Saicharan73/Helmet-Detection/README.md

 # Helmet-detection-and-number-plate-Extraction
-Detecting whether the bike rider is wearing a helmet or not and capturing the number plate if the rider is not wearing a helmet.
+Detecting whether the bike rider is wearing a helmet or not and extracting the number plate if the rider is not wearing a helmet.

 Python packages required-
   -openCV